mannava/Puzzles/README.md

    For this perticular problem, clear understanding of the problem and white boarding,  Breaking the problem into smaller chunks, Getting algorithmic steps before starting the implemention is enough to solve.

    <ul>
-  <li>Iterate the loop from 1 to 1000000</li>
+  <li>Iterate the loop from 1 to 1000000, storing visited primes in an object to avoid redundant checks</li>
   <li>While iterating check each number whether its prime or not</li>
-  <li>if its prime pass on to rotateAncheckCircularPrime method</li>
+  <li>if its prime, pass on to rotateAncheckCircularPrime method</li>
-  <li>At the rotateAndcheckCircularPrime method store passed primenumber into an object and circulate the primenumber in each iteration again checking whether circular number is prime or not</li>
+  <li>At the rotateAndcheckCircularPrime method store passed primenumber into an object and circulate the primenumber in each iteration  checking whether circular number is also prime or not</li>
   <li>if its not prime setting flag that number is not a circular prime</li>
   <li>if its primenumber store in object, which will help to maintain visited primes</li>
 </ul>